SWORDHealth/nvidia-rl/archive/docs-pr-review.md

 ## Documentation Review Outline

 ### **Review Process Overview**
-This outline provides a structured approach for reviewing the NeMo RL documentation transformation across all 6 MR groups.
+This outline provides a structured approach for reviewing the NeMo RL documentation transformation across all 6 PR groups.

 ### **Review Criteria**